nate-craft/yt-feeds/README.md

 - 🗂️ Groups subscriptions into a collective "feed" organized by date

+- ⏳ Categorize and view videos in the 'watch later' menu

 - ＞ Never requires leaving the terminal or using your mouse

 ## Installing